- Start Here

 February 1st, 2021

-The clinical diagnosis of constipation is when a person has difficult bowel movements or passes less than three bowel movements a week.1 As we discuss constipation further, it is important to remember this: pre-surgery, you might have had a bowel movement every day, but changes are occurring, and remembering the clinical diagnosis can be helpful to prevent stress about this common side effect.
-Constipation is a common side effect patients deal with after bariatric surgery.
-Constipation can occur in patients who have had any of the four major bariatric surgeries: sleeve gastrectomy, gastric banding, Roux-en-Y gastric bypass, and duodenal switch.
+The clinical diagnosis of constipation is when a person has difficult bowel movements or passes less than three bowel movements a week.1 As we discuss constipation further, it is important to remember this: prior to bariatric surgery, you might have had a bowel movement every day, but changes are occurring, and remembering the clinical diagnosis can be helpful to prevent stress about this common side effect.
+Post Op constipation is a common side effect patients deal with after bariatric surgery.
+Post-Op constipation can occur in patients who have had any of the four major bariatric surgeries: sleeve gastrectomy, gastric banding, Roux-en-Y gastric bypass, and duodenal switch.
 The occurrence after bariatric procedures ranges between 7 and 39%.

 Constipation can occur as a result of a number of causes.
 After surgery, patients consume little solid food and small amounts of fluid; both can cause constipation.
 Additionally, iron supplementation is needed after surgery, and this and patients' post-op pain medication can contribute to constipation in some patients.